How to Fix Dropbox File Sync Problems

 Can firewall settings block Dropbox sync?

 Yes.
 Corporate firewalls or aggressive antivirus software can block the ports Dropbox uses to transfer data.
-You may need to whitelist `dropbox.exe` (Windows) or the Dropbox app (macOS) and ensure ports 80 and 443 are open.
+You may need to whitelist `dropbox.exe` (Windows) or the Dropbox app (macOS) and ensure the necessary network ports are open.

 Related Resources